smiley168/dd-chat-app/README.md

   - On app start, the hardcoded user "Piggy" is signed in and shown on the app header top right hand

-  - When a chat room is selected, all the past messages would appear in the chat room content
+  - When a chat room is selected, all the past messages would appear in the chat room content.

+  - If nothing is typed into the input box, no new messages will be posted even when hitting the 'Send' button.

 * I am building a separate Storybook repository to test the components and the app page layout.
-If I get to present this project in a phone interview, I will have it ready to show you.
+If I get to present this project in a phone interview, I will have it ready to show to the interviewer.

+### Project design

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+* It uses CSS grid layout and also https://semantic-ui.com/ library to make the UI appearances.